Ensembl/ensembl-client/doc/architecture/decisions/0006-coding-style.md

 ## Decision

-Three tools is used to enforce this:
+Three tools are used to enforce this:

 1. [TSLint](https://palantir.github.io/tslint/): for TypeScript rules
 2. [Stylelint](https://stylelint.io/): for SASS/SCSS rules (Stylelint is originally for CSS but can be used for SASS too)